unisonweb/unison/unison-src/transcripts-using-base/ref-promise.output.md

     New test results:

-    1. ◉ casTest   CAS is successful is there were no conflicting writes
-    2. ◉ casTest   CAS fails when there was an intervening write
+    1. casTest   ◉ CAS is successful is there were no conflicting writes ◉ CAS fails when there was an intervening write

   ✅ 2 test(s) passing